nev1000/CrickInfo/README.md

-# CricInfo
+# CrickInfo

-CricInfo is a web application for viewing cricket game information using the Ultimate Cricket Data API.
+CrickInfo is a web application for viewing cricket game information using the Ultimate Cricket Data API.

 ## Features
 - View upcoming and past cricket games